EU-LAC-MUSEUMS Horizon2020 project (2016-2020)

 Museums hold an unequalled responsibility to communicate the shared history and “cultural, political and economic ties” between Europe, Latin America and the Caribbean.
-Museums have enormous capacity to reach all levels of community, from towns to remote villages, and can be neutral spaces for building social cohesion and reconciliation in a variety of contexts.
+Museums have an enormous capacity to reach all levels of community, from towns to remote villages, and can be neutral spaces for building social cohesion and reconciliation in a variety of contexts.
 Together, our research teams will determine commonalities and share best practice across regions.
 By focusing on the theme of Museums and Community: Concepts, Experiences, and Sustainability in Europe, Latin America and the Caribbean, EU-LAC-MUSEUMS will create a common vision for sustainable, small to medium-sized local and regional museums and their communities, and reinforce mutual understanding and cooperation between regions.

-EU-LAC-MUSEUMS will achieve this goal by pursuing work packages dealing with the cross cutting societal challenges of:
+EU-LAC-MUSEUMS will achieve this goal by pursuing work packages dealing with the cross-cutting societal challenges of:

 a) “Technology and Innovation for Bi-Regional Integration”;